yuko1101/enka-network-api/README.md

 ## About

-An enka.network API wrapper for Genshin Impact.
+A Node.js Enka.Network API wrapper for Genshin Impact.

 **This is NOT the source code of Enka.Network or its API.**